ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 When you specify an easing, you combine a `direction` and a `degree` into a pair to create transitions like `easeIn` / `linear`, or `easeInOut` / `cubic`.
 These pairings specify the precise slope of the line between your `from` and `to` values
 .
-If you have trouble visualizing what any of these look like, many of these pairs are helpfully graphed on [Easings.net](https://easings.net/.)
+>If you have trouble visualizing what any of these look like, many of these pairs are helpfully graphed on [Easings.net](https://easings.net/.)

 Lastly, in addition to the predefined easing `direction` / `degree` pairs, you may also supply your own numeric function.
-[Example 5](#custom-easings) This is especially useful if you want to stack easings with [`easingChain`](/functions/easingChain) and peg a value at a particular number.
+[Example 6](#custom-easings) This is especially useful if you want to stack easings with [`easingChain`](/functions/easingChain) and peg a value at a particular number.

 ---